awandahl/choosing_journal/index.md

 This is the [page you are looking at https://awandahl.github.io/choosing_journal/](https://awandahl.github.io/choosing_journal/)

-## This is a support page and *tool box* for the ITM PhD student conference 2021-11-25.
+## This is a support page and *tool box* for Choosing a Journal workshop.
 [Anders Wändahl](https://www.kth.se/profile/aw) email: aw@kth.se

 _____